peiheng-ohuo/bert-memorial-comment/README_EN.md

 I fine‑tuned [GuwenBERT](https://github.com/Ethan-yt/guwenbert) models to learn the relationship between memorial titles and specific comment labels.
 The strong performance of these models helps illustrate the procedural nature of the emperor's delegation of decision-making authority.

 I will gradually upload the code and data here.
-The code is already available, and the manually labeled comment data will be released after the paper is published.
+The code is already available ([code](./code)), and the manually labeled comment data will be released after the paper is published.

----

-main_delegation.py is used to train the model for learning the relationship between memorial titles and Delegation comments. main_isee is used to train the model for learning the relationship between memorial titles and Isee comments